Obama, Castro meet as they work on thawing U.S.-Cuba ties

 Obama and Castro have interacted a handful of times before, including a meeting at the Summit of the Americas in Panama earlier this year, a phone call last year when they first agreed to jumpstart the U.S.-Cuba relationship, and a phone call last week.

-"The pace of the process toward normalization of relations between the Cuba and the United States will depend on the lifting of the blockade," Cuba's Rodriguez said.
+"The pace of the process towards normalization of relations between the Cuba and the United States will depend on the lifting of the blockade," Cuba's Rodriguez said.

 U.S. officials have said on condition of anonymity they might consider abstaining during an annual U.N.
 General Assembly vote next month to condemn Washington's embargo on Cuba, provided the resolution's language is toned down.